-- 146. Employees in non-supervisory classifications shall be entitled to a \$10.00 per day premium as follows - When designated in writing by the Appointing Officer or designee and a. - b.
-When at least two non-supervisory employees in the same classification are working together and one is assigned to direct the work of the other(s) as the lead person; or - For 3417 Gardeners and 7514 Laborers, when leading and directing an c. alternate work crew of at least three workers or a crew with mixed classifications composed of at least three other workers; or - For 3417 Gardeners, when leading, directing, coaching and training at least d. one 3410 Gardener Apprentice in the field. - 147.
+- Employees in non-supervisory classifications shall be entitled to a \$15.00 per day premium when designated in writing by the Appointing Officer or designee and - a.
+When at least three (3) non-supervisory employees are working together and one (1) is assigned to direct the work of the other(s) as the lead person; or b.
+For 3417 Gardeners, 7514 Laborers, 3420 Natural Resource Specialists, 3424 Integrated Pest Management Specialists, 3428 Nursery Specialists, 3434 Arborist Technicians, 7404 Asphalt Finishers, 7421 Sewer Maintenance Workers, 7502 Asphalt Workers, and 7540 Track Maintenance Workers, when leading and directing an alternate work crew of at least three (3) workers; or c.
+For 3417 Gardeners, 3420 Natural Resource Specialists, 3424 Integrated Pest Management Specialists, 3428 Nursery Specialists, 3434 Arborist Technicians, 7404 Asphalt Finishers, 7421 Sewer Maintenance Workers, 7502 Asphalt Workers, 7514 General Laborers, and 7540 Track Maintenance Workers, when leading, directing, coaching and training at least one (1) Apprentice in the field or training another non-supervisory employee.

 The employee and the Union must be given notification of the written assignment within five (5) days of the lead pay designation.
-Employees are not eligible to receive both "Lead Worker" and "Acting Assignment Pay."
+Employees are not eligible to receive both "Lead Worker" and "Acting Assignment Pay," or "Lead Worker" in lieu of "Acting Assignment."

-CALL-BACK PROVISION
+5. CALL-BACK PROVISION

-Employees (except those at remote locations where City supplied housing has been 148. offered, or who are otherwise being compensated) who are called back to their work locations following the completion of their work day and departure from their place of employment, shall be granted a minimum of four (4) hours pay at the applicable rate.
+Employees (except those at remote locations where City supplied housing has been offered, or who are otherwise being compensated) who are called back to their work locations following the completion of their work day and departure from their place of employment, shall be granted a minimum of four (4) hours pay at the applicable rate.
 This section shall not apply to employees who are called back to duty when on stand-by status.

-STANDBY PAY 6.
+6. STANDBY PAY

-- Employees who, as part of the duties of their positions are required by the Appointing Officer to standby when normally off duty to be instantly available on call for immediate emergency service for the performance of their regular duties, shall be paid ten percent (10%) of their regular straight time rate of pay for the period of such standby service when outfitted by their department with a cell phone or another type of electronic communications device.
-When such employees are called to perform their regular duties in emergencies during the period of such standby service, they shall be paid for hours actually worked computed to the nearest onequarter (1/4) hour while engaged in such emergency service the usual rate of pay for such service as provided herein.
-However, standby pay shall not be allowed in classes whose duties are primarily administrative in nature. - STANDBY PAY FOR EMPLOYEES OF THE PUBLIC UTILITIES b.
-COMMISSION ONLY
+a.
+Employees who, as part of the duties of their positions are required by the Appointing Officer to standby when normally off duty to be instantly available on call for immediate emergency service for the performance of their regular duties, shall be paid ten percent (10%) of their regular straight time rate of pay for the period of such standby service when outfitted by their department with a cell phone or another type of electronic communications device.
+When such employees are called to perform their regular duties in emergencies during the period of such standby service, they shall be paid for hours actually worked computed to the nearest one-quarter (1/4) hour while engaged in such emergency service the usual rate of pay for such service as provided herein.
+However, standby pay shall not be allowed in classes whose duties are primarily administrative in nature.

+b.
+STANDBY PAY FOR EMPLOYEES OF THE PUBLIC UTILITIES COMMISSION ONLY